cctbx/cctbx_project/xfel/conda_envs/README.md

 The build steps below were tested on Oct 19, 2022.
 They should be done in a clean environment: start a new shell before proceeding.

+Note, reading HDF5 data and general crystallographic data is supported with these instructions.
+Reading XTC data from LCLS requires additional [environment variables](#LCLS-environment).

 ## Prerequisite: Install Miniconda3 and add mamba

 If needed, visit: https://docs.conda.io/en/latest/miniconda.html and install the correct Miniconda